UPPMAX/UPPMAX-documentation/docs/getting_started/change_reset_uppmax_password.md

 Open the email and click on the link that it suggests you to click.

-???- question "How does that email look like?"
+???- question "What does that email look like?"

     Your email will look similar to this: